Weapons (album)

-Weapons is the fifth and final studio album by the Welsh alternative rock band Lostprophets.
+Weapons is the fifth and final studio album by the Welsh rock band Lostprophets.
 It was released through Epic Records on 2 April 2012.
-It was the first and only record featuring Luke Johnson on drums, after being with two other drummers previously, Mike Chiplin and Ilan Rubin (the latter of whom features in archive recordings included on the "deluxe edition" of Weapons, as well as the hidden track "Weapon" on all versions of the album).
-This was the last album to be released by the band before lead vocalist Ian Watkins was convicted of numerous sex offences, which led to their disbandment.
+It was the first and only record featuring Luke Johnson on drums, after being with two other drummers previously, Mike Chiplin and Ilan Rubin (the latter of whom features in archive recordings included on the "deluxe edition" of Weapons, as well as the hidden track "Weapon" on all versions of the album.)
+This was also the last album to be released by the band before lead vocalist Ian Watkins was convicted and imprisoned for numerous sex offences, which led to their disbandment in 2013.

-Just like their third studio album it features Latin on the front, which reads deus velox nex.
+Like the earlier Liberation Transmission, it features Latin on the front, which reads deus velox nex.
 When translated it reads God is swift death.

 Writing and recording history

 The band started writing new material after finishing The Betrayed Tour.
 The album was produced by Ken Andrews at Hollywood.
 Several songs were debuted before it official release date.
 "Bring Em' Down" was played live in the warm up shows for the 2011 V Festival, and was aired as the first single from Weapons on Zane Lowe's Hottest Record on 6 February 2012.
 "We Bring an Arsenal" made its debut on 25 February 2012.

 The song "Better Off Dead" received its first radio play by BBC Radio 1's Zane Lowe as his "Hottest Record in the World".
 As of 6 January 2012 it was made available for download from the band's official website.